Print

 Instructions

-1. Preheat the oven to 350°F (180°C).
+1. Preheat the oven to 180°C (350°F).
 Line a baking sheet with baking parchment and set aside.
-Peel the sweet potatoes and cut into 0.8 inches (2cm) thick slices.
-Place on the baking sheet and bake for 25-30 minutes until cooked and soft.
-Take out of the oven and let cool down.
+Peel the sweet potatoes and cut them into 2cm thick slices.
+Place on the baking sheet and bake for about 25-30 minutes until cooked and soft.
+Take them out of the oven and let them cool down.

-2. Add the chickpeas to a sieve, rinse with water and let drain.
-Add together with the sweet potato and the egg yolk to a food processor/mixer and mix until you get fine crumbs/pieces – do not mix until you get a paste – that would be too much.
+2. Add the chickpeas to a sieve, rinse with water and let them drain.
+Add them together with the sweet potato and the egg yolk to a food processor/mixer and mix until you get fine crumbs/pieces.
+Do not mix until you get a paste, that would be too much.
 Add the chickpea flour and bread crumbs (panko) and mix in.
 Season well with salt, pepper, and cayenne pepper.
 Place in the fridge for about 1 hour to cool down.

 5. Shape the falafel mixture into small balls.
-Heat up a pot with oil to a temperature of about 350°F (175°C).
+Heat a pot with oil to a temperature of about 175°C (347°F).
 Fry the falafel in small batches for 3-6 minutes (depending on the size) or until golden.
 Keep an eye on the temperature so they won’t burn.
-Take out and let drain on a piece of kitchen paper.
+Take them out and let them drain on a piece of kitchen paper.
 Repeat with the remaining mixture/balls.
 Serve the falafel with the hummus, tomato salad, and some bread.
-The falafel are also delicious served cold.
+The falafels are also delicious served cold.

 Notes